pegasi-ai/pegasi-shield/README.md

 Building custom generative agents for production demands intensive customization, often becoming overwhelming when supporting various use cases with existing tools and frameworks.
 Consequently, the process of developing generative agents that are domain-specific, secure, and reliable remains daunting.
 Furthermore, evaluating these agents is labor-intensive and costly, relying on manually exploring different scenarios.

-GuardChain's core aim is to tackle the above issues by providing developers with a lightweight and flexible framework to build their agents, automate evaluations of LLMs, and apply an LLM-specific Firewall.
+GuardChain's aim is to tackle the above issues by providing developers with a lightweight and flexible framework to build their agents, automate evaluations of LLMs, and apply a Firewall to enforce LLM governance policies.
 We offer developers an extensible framework to build and launch responsible AI agents in production.

 ## Features
 - 🚀 lightweight and extensible generative agent pipeline with simple memory tracking